Seven books for a young artist, art dealer, or collector

 How does A(r)tlantis really work?
 Here a list of books that will give you many of the answers you’re looking for.

-This selection of books is dedicated to young artists.
+This selection of books is dedicated to young artists, art dealers and collectors.
 All the books have been released during the last 50 years, a period of time during which the art market has experienced an unprecedented growth.
-This list aims to help the artists of tomorrow to better understand how A(r)tlantis works; and we are confident that the wisest among them will easily understand how to handle these efficient constellations of ideas.
+This list aims to help art professionals of tomorrow to better understand how A(r)tlantis works; and we are confident that the wisest among them will easily understand how to handle these efficient constellations of ideas.
 They will also notice that there is no book about aesthetics in our list.
 True artistic talents don’t need its deadly kiss.

 ‘Collecting is the only socially commendable form of greed’ said Eugene M. Schwartz.
 Despite this booklet was written back in the seventies its contents are still valid today.
 They may help you to understand how the inner structure of the art world has been changing since then.
 Moreover, his suggestions on how to build a worthwhile art collection and just spend the least for it make it still the perfect vademecum for the contemporary art lover.
 And remember, a piece of art is not born until someone is willing to pay for it.